 Even if Japanese is considered one of the most difficult languages for English speakers to learn, this fascinating language actually borrows plenty of words from English.
 These words can save you time when learning some Japanese vocabulary.

-You can also add the word for "person", 人 (jin), after country names to make nationalities in Japanese:
+You can also add the word for "person," 人 (jin), after country a country name to talk about nationalities in Japanese:

 Pretty easy right?
 Imagine all the words you know already!

 These words are definitely your friends and can make learning some Japanese vocabulary much easier and faster.

 Here's a handy list of Japanese words that are easier to learn because they sound like English words or have English roots.

 Take advantage of them!